$41.79 $57.99 Buy It Now

 If the surface is uneven, I sand it lightly with fine-grit sandpaper until smooth.
 Pay attention to corners and edges, as they might need more care.
 Once sanded, clean the area again to remove any dust particles created during sanding.

-See also How long does west elm furniture last
+See also How to rejuvenate leather furniture

 If the substrate is porous, I apply a primer to enhance adhesion.
 Allow the primer to dry completely before proceeding.
 For surfaces that require more bonding strength, consider using a veneer glue recommended for that purpose.